Ravirajadrangi/workshop-basel/README.md

 ### Interactive Pig

-You can also open the Pig shell and execute the commands from the script one after another or play around and compute something more useful the the number of records.
+You can also open the Pig shell and execute the commands from the script one after another or play around and compute something more useful than the number of records.
 ```
 pig -useHCatalog
 ```